PackPlay & EnrichCamp

 Dogs that participate in our daycamp service must be spayed or neutered if they are over 2 years of age.
 Females that are in season are not able to attend daycamp until after their cycle has completed.

 Dogs are introduced one at a time.
 Their behavior is first observed between fences to provide plenty of space for your canine companion to feel safe and comfortable.
 Next they are introduced to a single playmate selected just for them for their introduction based on their initial behavior.
 Dogs and puppies that do well with their first dog will have a chance to meet a second or even third playmate (if they continue to do well), each time getting one-on-one attention with that new pal.
-If they have a good reaction and are enjoying the time with the other dog we will slowly add more dogs to their group one at a time to evaluate their behavior in larger group settings.
+If they have a good reaction and are enjoying the time with the other dog we will slowly add more dogs to their group one at a time to evaluate their behavior in our smaller enrichment groups.
 This is all done on an individual basis to ensure your dog is having the best experience possible.

 Our evaluators take into account the many factors that may affect your dog’s behavior when at our facility such as if your dog is demonstrating puppy behavior, if the weather may be causing a change in behavior, adaptability, and much more.
 We will not fail a dog unless we have concerns for the safety, health, and well being of your dog, other clients dogs, or the staff.
 We do our best to try and work with all dogs that come to our facility and offer training for those that need some work in areas such as handling or obedience.

-If your dog passes the first part of their evaluation they will have their group play introduction evaluation, which takes place in the afternoon.
+If your dog passes the first part of their evaluation they will have their large group play introduction evaluation, which takes place in the afternoon.
 This evaluation will then test your dog’s compatibility in a pack setting with the other dogs and replicated a normal day of daycamp.
 We will test to see how your dog dogs being integrated into a group that has already been established while also having more dogs added as the group is formed.

-Reasons a dog may not pass evaluation
+Some reasons a dog may not pass evaluation

 Lack of Obedience: Dogs that participate in group play need to know the basics – Name, Come, Sit, and Leave-It.
 This helps our teams to manage the groups and the dog’s behavior and help to guide them on proper play styles and movement through the building and play areas safely.
 We do make exceptions for puppies that are still learning and dogs that are enrolled in classes.
+Please remember that even if your dog responds to obedience cues at home with you, our environment is different than your home and dogs may act differently in this setting.

 Excessive Mounting: Dogs mount sometimes to initiate play, rank themselves in the pack, and to relieve stress.
 While mounting once in a while in the group is a natural and normal thing (even for females or altered dogs), it can become a problem when it becomes excessive.
 It can upset the other dogs leading to potential altercations and is a sign that your dog is stressed and anxious.
-If your dog would mount excessively we would not be able to allow them in the daycamp setting.
+If your dog would mount excessively we would not be able to allow them in the group play setting.

 Face-barking: Just like with mounting, this is often a way for dogs to initiate play and communicate with one another but when it becomes excessive and your dog does not listen to corrections from staff and their other companions, it can lead to other dogs becoming stressed and uncomfortable which in turn can cause altercations.